-In summary, the Company's ability to attract and retain personnel will affect its ability to perform its commitments and achieve forecast revenues.
-Additionally, increases in recruitment, wages and contractor costs may adversely impact upon the financial performance of the Company.
+personnel will affect its ability to perform its commitments and achieve forecast revenues.
+Additionally and achieve forecast revenues.
+Additionally, increases in recruitment, wages and contractor costs may adver impact upon the financial performance of the Co

-6.9 TECHNOLOGY AND INFORMATION SYSTEMS
+6.9 TECHNOLOGY AND INFORMATION SYSTE

-The Company has invested significant capital in technology.
-However, there can be no guarantee that this technology will continue to service the Company into the future.
-If the Company is required to update its IT systems, then these costs are likely to be significant and could adversely affect the Company's financial performance.
+The Company has invested significant con However, there can be no guarantee to this technic will continue to service the Company into the future Company is required to update its viscosts are likely to be significant and cool and or selvents. the Company's financial pe